pouyan043/Estimate-Fee-Ton/README.md

 ### step 3 : now we Generated body so we send a new POST Request to GetEstimate api

- we filing inputs =  init_code": " this is the amount of value to send", "init_data":"this is the gas limit" then it will returns 2 fees:
+ ### we filing inputs :
-  -1 : the fees for transaction that u filled
+  then it will returns 2 fees:
-  -2 : the fees for estimated fee
+  -1 : the fees for transaction that u were looking for -2 : the estimated fee for future